paulkamsteeg/ru-ai-pacman/4-multisearch/readme.md

 python run.py -l mediumCorners -p SearchAgent -a fn=bfs,prob=CornersProblem
 ```

+Remember you can also use PyCharm to execute `run.py`.

 To receive full credit, you need to define an abstract state
 representation that *does not* encode irrelevant information (like the
 position of ghosts, where extra food is, etc.).
 In particular, do not